Breaking Down KYC/AML Regulations in the UK: Easy-to-read Guide (2025)

 There are over 100,000 businesses in the UK that fall under AML regulations.
 This includes, but isn’t limited to:

-*In July 2022, the UK updated its Anti-Money Laundering Guidelines for Art Market Participants.
+*In February 2023, the UK updated its Anti-Money Laundering Guidelines for Art Market Participants.
 The guidelines clarify who falls under the “regulated art sector” and, therefore, must conduct KYC.
+They also updated on what has to be done prior to establishing a business relationship.

 **As of September 2022, all UK and certain non-UK express trusts—trusts expressly created, usually in writing, rather than by inference—are subject to AML regulations and need to register with the HMRC.